 2.1 Data collection

 We recorded the contact calls of unmarked and unsexed yellow-naped amazons occurring in and around the same roost sites surveyed by Dupin et al. (2020).
 We recorded calls during the morning and evening, after individuals had left or as they arrived at the night roost.
 Contact calls are the most frequently emitted acoustic signal in this species, particularly in and around the roost where we opportunistically recorded birds during morning and evening choruses (Wright, 1996).
 We recorded flyovers and perched calls as this species is known to use contact calls in both contexts (Wright, 1996).
 We aimed to record a minimum of 10 calls each from six different birds at each site.
-Calls were recorded using a Sennheiser (ME67, Wedemark, Germany) shotgun microphone and a Marantz (PMD660, Sagamihara, Japan) digital recorder at sampling rate of 22.05 kHz and an amplitude resolution of 16 bits.
-Individuals were differentiated in recordings via detailed dictation by the person doing the recording.
+Calls were recorded using a Sennheiser (ME67, Wedemark, Germany) shotgun microphone and a Marantz (PMD660, Sagamihara, Japan) digital recorder at a sampling rate of 22.05 kHz and an amplitude resolution of 16 bits.
+Individuals were differentiated in recordings via detailed dictation by the recordist.

 2.2 Sampling sites

 We recorded contact calls from yellow-naped amazons during June and July of 2016, 2018, and 2019; both are months that fall outside of the species’ breeding season (Matuzak and Brightsmith, 2007).
-Sites were determined based on previous survey history, local anecdotes, local organizations working with yellow-naped amazons, and the use of eBird.
+Sites were determined based on previous survey history, local anecdotes, local organizations working with yellow-naped amazons, and eBird reports.
 We attempted to record contact calls at all locations where the species was known to exist at the time of sampling.
 In 2016, we recorded calls at 25 sites in Costa Rica and 19 in Nicaragua, in 2018 we recorded at 11 sites in southern Mexico, and in 2019 we recorded at 2 sites and an additional 3 new sites in Mexico, as well as 5 sites in Guatemala, and 7 sites in the Bay Islands, Honduras; one site in the Bay Islands was a private location which remains undisclosed at the owner’s request.
 In total, we recorded contact calls at 72 sites across the yellow-naped amazon range (Figure 1).
-We were unable to record calls from a reportedly small population on the Pacific coast of El Salvador, and larger populations reported to occur along the Caribbean coast of Honduras and Nicaragua due to safety and logistical challenges.
+We were unable to record calls from a reportedly small population on the Pacific coast of El Salvador, and larger populations reported to occur along the Caribbean coast of Honduras and Nicaragua due logistical challenges.

 2.3 Data processing